top of page

 The foundational clinical trial on mild cognitive impairment

 The trial that established lion's mane as a serious candidate for cognitive support was conducted in Japan and published in Phytotherapy Research in 2009.
-Thirty adults between the ages of 50 and 80, each diagnosed with mild cognitive impairment, were randomly assigned to receive either 3 grams per day of dried Hericium erinaceus powder or an identical-appearing placebo for 16 weeks.
-Cognitive function was assessed at weeks 8, 12, and 16 using the Revised Hasegawa Dementia Scale, a validated screening tool for dementia severity and general cognitive function.
+Thirty adults between the ages of 50 and 80, each with mild cognitive impairment, were randomly assigned to receive either 3 grams per day of dried Hericium erinaceus powder or an identical-appearing placebo for 16 weeks.
+Cognitive function was assessed at weeks 8, 12, and 16 using the Revised Hasegawa Dementia Scale.

 At every assessment point, the lion's mane group scored significantly higher than placebo.
-The improvement was not a one-time effect: scores continued to rise across all three assessments during the treatment period, suggesting cumulative neurological benefit consistent with progressive NGF support.
-Critically, when the study ended and supplementation was discontinued, cognitive scores in the treatment group declined within four weeks — falling back toward placebo levels.
-This dose-response and washout pattern is exactly what researchers look for when assessing whether an observed effect is causally attributable to the intervention.
+The improvement was not a one-time effect: scores continued to rise across all three assessments during the treatment period, suggesting cumulative benefit consistent with progressive NGF support.
+When the study ended and supplementation was discontinued, cognitive scores in the treatment group declined within four weeks.
+This dose-response and washout pattern is what researchers look for when assessing whether an observed effect is attributable to the intervention.

 In a double-blind, parallel-group, placebo-controlled trial of 30 subjects aged 50–80 with mild cognitive impairment, 16 weeks of Hericium erinaceus supplementation (3 g/day) produced significantly higher Revised Hasegawa Dementia Scale scores at weeks 8, 12, and 16 compared to placebo.
-Scores declined significantly four weeks after discontinuation, supporting a causal relationship between intervention and cognitive improvement.
+Scores declined significantly four weeks after discontinuation.
 Mori et al., Phytotherapy Research, 2009.

 Evidence in healthy adults